nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Test case: `done 1 2` <br>
        Expected: The first and second task in the task list are marked as completed.
+       "Completed 2 Task(s)" to appear in status bar.

     1. Other incorrect command to try : `done abc`.

 ### Marking a task as uncompleted